 The Minecraft modding ecosystem massively changed with the release of Minecraft 1.13.
-Due to a long update cycle of Forge, a few projects popped up to replace it in the meantime.
-Fabric, Rift, and a few other projects all provided a lightweight mod loading framework in Forge's absence.
-While the other projects did not gain a foothold after Forge became available, Fabric has cemented itself as a significant modding platform in the community.
-It has now been a while since 1.13 released though, with the Minecraft 1.15 release having just happened as of writing.
-Is Fabric still relevant?
+Due to a long update cycle of Minecraft Forge, a few similar projects popped up to replace it in the meantime.
+Fabric, Rift, and a few other projects provided a lightweight mod loading framework in Minecraft Forge's absence.
+While the other projects did not gain a foothold after Minecraft Forge became available again, Fabric has cemented itself as a powerful modding platform in the community.
+Having been a while since Minecraft Forge released an update, Fabric still relevant?

-Forge is a modding framework for Minecraft that provides an API and mod interoperability helpers.
-Doing this allows for large modpacks to work coherently, with duplicate items and blocks acting like one.
-Forge also does a lot of work for modders, making it easier to do common tasks such as create new blocks, entities, or listen for various events.
-Due to Forge being more extensive, it also takes longer to update, especially as the developers of Forge are also the people who update MCP.
-MCP doesn't matter too much to users, but it is the platform that allows Forge to modify the base game.
+Minecraft Forge is a modding framework for Minecraft that provides many helpers to make writing compatible mods easier.
+Doing this allows large modpacks to work coherently, with duplicate items and blocks not causing any issues.
+Forge also makes it easier to do common tasks such as create new blocks, entities, or listen to various game events.
+Due to Minecraft Forge being more extensive, it also takes longer to update, especially as Minecraft Forge developers are also the people who update MCP (Mod Coders Pack), one of the tools that let modders see the game code.
+MCP doesn't matter too much to users, but it is the platform that allows Minecraft Forge to modify the base game.

 Fabric is a lightweight mod loader for Minecraft.
-While it does provide an optional separately-installable API, the primary purpose is to set up a fundamental environment in which mods can manipulate the game.
+While it provides optional packages to make it behave more like Forge, the primary purpose is to set up a simple environment in which mods can manipulate the game.
 Unlike Forge, Fabric does not offer any interoperability layers or helpers.
-The small goal of Fabric allows it to update very quickly, to the point they generally release for every Minecraft snapshot version.
-Although Fabric for snapshot versions exists, there is no guarantee that mods will work.
+Fabric's goal of remaining lightweight allows it to update very quickly, to the point that they can update to every Minecraft snapshot version.
+Although Fabric for snapshot versions exists, many mods are never made available for these versions.
 Fabric also makes fewer changes to the game and is, therefore, less prone to bugs.

-So the answer, as is generally the case, is that it depends on what you're doing.
-One platform isn't better than the other; they both have strengths and weaknesses for different circumstances.
+As is generally the case, the answer is that it depends on what you're doing.
+One platform isn't better than the other; both Minecraft Forge and Fabric have their strengths and weaknesses and are suited for different circumstances.